MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Start-Job.md

 ### -RunAs32

-In 32-bit PowerShell, **RunAs32** forces the job to run in a 32-bit process, even on a 64-bit operating system.
+Indicates that `Start-Job` runs the job in a 32-bit process. **RunAs32** forces the job to run in a 32-bit process, even on a 64-bit operating system.

 On 64-bit versions of Windows 7 and Windows Server 2008 R2, when the `Start-Job` command includes the **RunAs32** parameter, you can't use the **Credential** parameter to specify the credentials of